 1. Water loss through urine

 Quite obvious that urine is all made of water and mostly excess water is filtered out of the body.
-Urine takes the toxins form the blood and filters them out of the body via kidneys using the excess water too.
+Urine is produced when the blood is passed through kindneys and toxins form the blood are filtered out of the body.
+During this process, kidneys also filter out excess water too.
 As the body loses water the amount of urine produced reduces too and ultimately concentrated urine is produced.

 2. Water loss through sweating